 - Mishy Lesser, Ed.D.

 Mishy Lesser, Ed.D., is the learning director for the Upstander Project and Education Fellow at the Thomas J. Dodd Research Center at the University of Connecticut.
-She is director of the Upstander Academy, a weeklong professional learning experience for teachers and museum educators that focuses on genocide and human rights education and the skills of upstanders.
-Currently Dr. Lesser spends much of her time researching and writing the five-inquiry Teacher's Guide for Dawnland.
-Mishy authored the Coexist Teacher’s Guide to promote learning about the complexity of reconciliation in post-genocide Rwanda.
+She is co-director of the Upstander Academy, a weeklong professional learning experience for teachers and museum educators that focuses on genocide and decolonization and the skills of upstanders.
+Currently Dr. Lesser spends much of her time researching and writing the teachers' and viewers' guides for Dear Georgina and Bounty.
+Mishy authored the twelve-lesson Dawnland Teacher's Guide to help students explore the relationship between the taking of the land and the taking of the children, and the four-lesson Coexist Teacher’s Guide to promote learning about the complexity of reconciliation in post-genocide Rwanda.
 She is a Circle Keeper and has been featured on WBUR (Boston) and PRI/BBC’s The World.
 Mishy was a Fulbright Scholar in Ecuador and spent 12 years learning and working in the Andes.

 - Tracy Rector